2015 Cleveland Browns season: Week 1: at New York Jets

-The Jets routed the Browns 31-10.
+The Jets routed the Browns 31–10.
 Late in the first quarter, the Browns' starting quarterback, Josh McCown, fumbled the football in the Jets' endzone and suffered a concussion.
 He was ruled out and replaced by Johnny Manziel for the remainder of the contest.
-The Browns led 10-7 late in the first half, but the Jets scored a touchdown late in the second quarter to lead 14-10 at halftime.
+The Browns led 10–7 late in the first half, but the Jets scored a touchdown late in the second quarter to lead 14–10 at halftime.
 In the second half, the Browns failed to score while the Jets scored 17 unanswered points to turn it into a blowout.
-The Browns committed 5 turnovers in the game, with 4 of them being lost fumbles.
+The Browns committed five turnovers in the game, four of them being lost fumbles.
 They also committed 12 penalties, losing 109 yards.

-With the loss, the Browns opened the season at 0-1.
+With the loss, the Browns opened the season at 0–1.
 They lost their 11th straight season opener, extending their NFL record for the most consecutive season opening losses by a franchise in NFL history.

 Week 2: vs. Tennessee Titans

 In the team's home opener, former Heisman Trophy winners Johnny Manziel and Marcus Mariota started against each other, and the two combined for over 400 yards with each having a pair of TD's and no INT's.
-After the Browns led 21-0 at halftime, Anthony Fasano and Dexter McCluster factored in each of the scoring drives for Tennessee, as defensive containment limited Mariota for most of the game.
-The Titans cut the deficit to 21-14 late in the 4th quarter.
+After the Browns led 21–0 at halftime, Anthony Fasano and Dexter McCluster factored in each of the scoring drives for Tennessee, as defensive containment limited Mariota for most of the game.
+The Titans cut the deficit to 21–14 late in the 4th quarter.
 On their next drive, the Browns reached midfield and faced 3rd and 2.
-On a broken play, Manziel found Benjamin and threw a touchdown to put the Browns up 28-14.
+On a broken play, Manziel found Benjamin and threw a touchdown to put the Browns up 28–14.
 The Titans reached the red zone on their next drive, but Mariota fumbled and lost the ball, allowing the Browns to run out the clock.
-After committing 5 turnovers in their season opener, the Browns had 0 turnovers while forcing 3 Titans turnovers.
-For Cleveland, Armonty Bryant led the Browns with 2.5 sacks (of the 7 total) as they pressured the Titans to turn over the ball 3 times, and a selection for AFC Special Teams Player of the Week was bestowed upon WR/KR Travis Benjamin, who had 269 all-purpose yards, including a 78-yard punt return TD.
+After committing 5 turnovers in their season opener, the Browns had 0 turnovers while forcing three Titans turnovers.
+For Cleveland, Armonty Bryant led the Browns with 2.5 sacks (of the 7 total) as they pressured the Titans to turn over the ball three times.
+Travis Benjamin, who had 269 all-purpose yards, including a 78-yard punt return TD, was selected AFC Special Teams Player of the Week.

-With the win, the Browns ended their six-game losing streak and improved to 1-1 on the season.
-Benjamin's 3 TD's were all over 50 yards, becoming only the third player in NFL history to have three 50+ yard touchdowns in the same game.
+With the win, the Browns ended their six-game losing streak and improved to 1–1 on the season.
+Benjamin's 3 TD's were all over 50 yards, which made him only the third player in NFL history to have three 50+ yard touchdowns in the same game.